Last updated 2nd July, 2025

 On top of the standard solar panel cleaning fee, there are some additional costs to be aware of:

-As we have already mentioned, if your property spans multiple floors or has particularly tricky access requirements, scaffolding hire might be necessary to enable your professional cleaners to reach the areas safely.
+But if your property spans multiple floors or has particularly tricky access requirements, scaffolding hire might be necessary to enable your professional cleaners to reach the areas safely.
 While your contractor may incorporate this into their project fee, access to a semi-detached house's roof is likely to cost around £650 to £800.

 If you have a terraced house with solar panels, extra considerations will be needed to enable the safe cleaning of the surface.
 To do so, special working at height equipment may need to be placed on public rights of way, such as pavements, which can incur additional fees if the area needs to be closed off periodically for the work to be carried out.